 Mykonos Blu.
 Elevated, right on the world-famous sandy beach of Psarou, with a private full-service segment of it, 103 blue-accented all-white luxury bungalows, suites, and villas (some of them with private pools and other amenities) stand among the finest examples of exclusive seaside accommodation.
 With a one-of-a-kind infinity pool (20 pools in total), multiple restaurants, bars, stylish lounges, a wellness center, it is definitely an idyllic place with many perks.

 Belvedere.
 A well-gated traditional Cycladic architectural complex of rooms, suites, and villas overlooking the town and old port exudes exclusivity that applies to superstars and luxury connoisseurs.
 Simplicity and zen along with fun vibes is the mix that describes its scenic pool bar, Greek kitchen restaurant, and sushi heaven Matsuhisa created and often tended by the hugely acclaimed sushi chef Nobu.
-The cosmopolitan experience is complemented with the Six Senses Spa, the Venyx fine jewelry boutique by designer Eugenie Niarchos, and the Belvedere Shop with Greek and international designer items for seaside luxurious style.
+The cosmopolitan experience is complemented by the Six Senses Spa, the Venyx fine jewelry boutique by designer Eugenie Niarchos, and the Belvedere Shop with Greek and international designer items for seaside luxurious style.
 VIPs claim this hotel and pool bar as their own ‘microcosm’ on the island.

 Cavo Tagoo.
 With the richest variety of super upscale roomy Cycladic suites and villas featuring private pools, hot tubs, and cave-like structures, an infinity pool with breathtaking sunset sea view, and a bar for heavenly cocktails, this place near Chora defines sea-view luxury.
 Nothing compares to their magnificent villas.
 Ultra-rich tastemakers have it as their favorite from the moment they check in to the modern-art-clad lobby.
 It’s totally unique.
 The world-renowned Zuma restaurant serves signature contemporary Japanese cuisine next to the iconic pool bar.